kometenstaub/metadata-extractor/README.md

 All objects have a `fileName` and a `relativePath`. `fileName` doesn't contain the `.md` extension, `relativePath` is the path from your vault root.

 If a file has tags, the object has a `tags` property that contains an array of tags.
 Tags are all lower-cased and if a tag appears more than one time in a file, it will only appear one time in `tags`.
+If a file has any frontmatter it is included in `frontmatter`.
+The structure of the object depends on your frontmatter.

 `aliases`, `links` and `backlinks` also only exist if there are any of the in a file.